QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

         (cons (car lat) (multisubst new old (cdr lat)))))))
 {{< /highlight >}}

-The multi operation is genenally better designed.
+The multi operation is generally better designed.
 It can work with both single and multiple occurrences of old atoms, and terminate at until it's got null list.
 But the single operations terminate right when the first `(eq?)` returns
 T. Generally applicable termination should be at finishing the last element.